holyjak/static-jsfexpression-validator/README.md

 views into html (see stackoverflow.com/questions/6625258/how-do-i-build-a-facelets-site-at-build-time/7928541)

 ---

+Consider enabling in-container testing (- slower, + complete & correct env. setup, no need to search for m.beans).
+Not too difficult to implement - just run with an embedded Jetty either reading the default config & injecting our resolvers if possible after the initialization or with custom config defining our resolvers, trigger the tests form a app. state listener when everything loaded.
+Perhaps also support other containers such as Tomcat.

+---

 Architecture refactoring: Stateless objects and message passing through a central delegator with support for plugging-in filters.
 Key components:
 - Message: Contains Context, input, output (may be of the same type as the input).
 Context holds the